suyash2005363/Heart_Disease_Prediction/README.md

-# Heart_Disease_Prediction
-❤️ Heart Disease Prediction Web Application
+Heart Disease Prediction Web Application

-A full-stack machine learning web application that predicts the likelihood of heart disease based on user health parameters.
+This project is a web-based application that predicts the possibility of heart disease using a machine learning model.
-The system combines a trained ML model, a Python backend API, and a user-friendly frontend interface.

-🚀 Features

-Predicts heart disease risk using machine learning

-Clean and simple user interface

-Real-time prediction results

-Backend API for model inference

-Well-structured ML workflow (data preprocessing → training → prediction)
+It is built as an end-to-end project, combining machine learning, backend development, and frontend design.

+The main goal of this project is to understand how a trained ML model can be integrated into a real-world web application.

+What This Project Does

+Takes health-related inputs from the user

+Sends the data to a backend API

+Uses a trained ML model to make predictions

+Displays the prediction result on the web interface

-🧠 Machine Learning Model
+Machine Learning Part

-Algorithm Used: Random Forest Classifier
+Model used: Random Forest Classifier

-Reason for choosing Random Forest:

-High accuracy

-Handles non-linear data well

-Robust to overfitting

-Works well with medical datasets
+The model is trained using a heart disease dataset

+Data preprocessing and model training are done in a Jupyter Notebook

+The trained model is saved and used in the backend for predictions

-Libraries Used:
+Libraries used:

 pandas